Posted by Sarah Moore on March 22nd, 2022

 Living your brand daily leads to employee retention – keeping great employees.
 My dentist’s office is a happy place – it’s clear people love working there.
 Turnover is low.

-“At our new employee training, we empower every single person to ensure our brand value proposition becomes the client’s experience with our organization.
-They are encouraged to know what our value proposition is, and how to bring it to life in their jobs.”
+“At our new employee training, we empower every single person to ensure our brand experience becomes the client’s experience with our organization.
+They are encouraged to know how we want our stakeholders to feel, and how to bring it to life in their jobs.”

-When you hold brand as a yardstick or a rallying cry, you do two things: you remind your employees of the unique assets of your organization, and you engage them in making the brand come to life in their own work.
-That’s empowering.
-For your brand and your employees.
+When you use brand as a yardstick of measurement and a rallying cry, you remind your employees of the unique assets of your organization, and you engage them in making the brand come to life in their own work.
+That’s empowering for your brand and your employees.

 Sarah R. Moore, our Director of Brand Strategy, joined Mission Minded from a career that has spanned both the private and nonprofit sector.